Alejo Durán: The Vallenato Legend Festival

 Durán won the accordionist competition at the first Vallenato Legend Festival in 1968 with the songs "Alicia Adorada", "Corralito", and "Pedazo de Acordeón", the only competition entry that was in the style of puya.
 In doing so he defeated Abel Antonio Villa and Luis Enrique Martínez, both of whom had been more successful than him commercially.

 Emiliano Zuleta, another potentially strong competitor, was disqualified after failing to show up for the final round.

 Jaime Andrés Monsalve writes that "The decision on Durán's reign was unanimous, despite the favouritism of the established Luis Enrique Martínez."

 Following his win, in 1969 Discos Tropical released an album of Durán's recordings called Festival Vallenato 1968.
 Primer premio.
 That same year Discos Fuentes released Los Campeones el Festival Vallenato!, a split album between Durán and Martínez.

-For the 20th Vallenato Legend Festival in 1987, a competition was held between all previous winners (Note: Except Alberto Pacheco, who had died in 1983, and Alfredo Gutiérrez, who had retired.) to determine a "King of Kings" (Spanish: Rey de Reyes).
+For the 20th Vallenato Legend Festival in 1987, a competition was held between all previous winners (Note: Except Alberto Pacheco, who had died in 1983, and Alfredo Gutiérrez, who withdrew.) to determine a "King of Kings" (Spanish: Rey de Reyes).

 Durán competed again with the song "Pedazo de Acordeón", and famously stopped his performance part way through to withdraw, telling the crowd "I have just disqualified myself" (Spanish: "pueblo, me he acabado de descalificar yo mismo").